Ekipa Fanihy (Team)

 gwen

-Gwenddolen Kettenburg is a PhD student in the Department of Ecology and Evolution at the University of Chicago, where she plans to study seasonal pathogen dynamics in Madagascar bats in the field, while also exploring the experimental evolution of virus growth rates in bat cell lines.
-Gwen holds a Master’s degree in Infectious Diseases and Microbiology from the University of Pittsburgh while working as a research technician and has previously works on projects investigating inhibiting cell death pathways after avian influenza virus infection in a human precision-cut lung slice model.
+Gwenddolen Kettenburg (she/her) is a PhD student in the Department of Ecology and Evolution at the University of Chicago, where she studies seasonal pathogen dynamics and carries out novel virus discovery in Madagascar bats, while also exploring the experimental evolution of virus growth rates in bat cell lines.
+Gwen holds a Master’s degree in Infectious Diseases and Microbiology from the University of Pittsburgh while working as a research technician and has previously worked on projects investigating inhibiting cell death pathways after avian influenza virus infection in a human precision-cut lung slice model.
 She earned her B.S. in Biology in 2018 from Keystone College working on studying antibiotic resistance and phage resistance in model bacteria species and studying pathogen prevalence in deer ticks in Pennsylvania.

 sophia

-Sophia Horigan is a PhD candidate in the Department of Ecology and Evolution at the University of Chicago.
-Her work centers on leveraging computational models and field data to understand disease dynamics, as well as predicting and mitigating future outbreaks of harmful pathogens.
+Sophia Horigan (she/her) is a PhD candidate in the Department of Ecology and Evolution at the University of Chicago.
+Her work leverages computational models and field data to understand disease dynamics, as well as predict and mitigate future outbreaks of harmful pathogens.
 In the Brook lab, she is using models to improve our understanding of the transmission dynamics of viruses in Madagascar fruit bats, as well as exploring how bat vaccination strategies may alter these dynamics.
-Sophia earned her B.A. from Lewis & Clark College, where she focused on building bioinformatics pipelines that utilized proteomic and transcriptomic datasets to understand the evolutionary history of Haplogyne spiders and their venom.
+Sophia earned her B.A. from Lewis & Clark College, where she built bioinformatics pipelines that utilized proteomic and transcriptomic datasets to understand the evolutionary history of Haplogyne spiders and their venom.

 christian